Hopf dreams and diagonal harmonics: Hopf chains and multivariate diagonal harmonics

 The spaces $\DiagHarm{n}{r}$ and $\Alt(\DiagHarm{n}{r})$ can be further decomposed into homogeneous components that are invariant under the action of the symmetric group.
 For a monomial~$X^A=\prod x_{ij}^{a_{ij}}$, its multi-degree is defined by

-The subspaces of $\DiagHarm{n}{r}$ and $\Alt(\DiagHarm{n}{r})$ of fixed degree are clearly invariant under the action of~$\fS_n$.
-The weighted sum of the dimensions of these subspaces for $\DiagHarm{n}{r}$ and $\Alt(\DiagHarm{n}{r})$ give two polynomials in $r$ variables $q_1,\dots,q_r$, whose evaluations at $q_i=1$ for all $i$ recover their total dimensions.
-For $r=2$, an expression of the resulting $q,t$-polynomial for $\DiagHarm{n}{r}$ in terms of Macdonald polynomials was conjectured by A.~Garsia and M.~Haiman~\cite{GarsiaHaiman-remarkableCatalanSequence} and proved by M.~Haiman in~\cite{Haiman-vanishingTheorems}.
-A combinatorial description of this polynomial, involving a pair of statistics $\area$ and $\dinv$ on parking functions, is described by the former shuffle conjecture of J.~Haglund et al.~\cite{HaglundHaimanLoehrRemmelUlyanov} which was recently proved by E.~Carlsson and A.~Mellit~\cite{CarlssonMellit}.
-The $q,t$-polynomial for $\Alt(\DiagHarm{n}{r})$ is the famous $q,t$-Catalan polynomial~\cite{Haglund-qt-catalan}, which is the $q,t$ counting of Dyck paths with respect to the $\area$ and $\dinv$ statistics.
-For $r=3$, there is no known triple of statistic on labeled and unlabeled intervals in the Tamari lattice that would match the tri-degree of $\DiagHarm{n}{3}$ and $\Alt(\DiagHarm{n}{3})$.
-F.~Bergeron and L.-F.~Pr\'eville-Ratelle conjectured in~\cite{BergeronPrevilleRatelle} that length of a longest chain in the interval and $\dinv$ are two of the statistics.
+The subspaces of $\DiagHarm{n}{r}$ and $\Alt(\DiagHarm{n}{r})$ of fixed degree are invariant under the action of~$\fS_n$.
+For $r=2$, the bigraded Frobenius characteristic of $\DiagHarm{n}{2}$ in terms of Macdonald polynomials was conjectured by A.~Garsia and M.~Haiman~\cite{GarsiaHaiman-remarkableCatalanSequence}, and proved by M.~Haiman in~\cite{Haiman-vanishingTheorems}.
+A combinatorial description, involving a pair of statistics $\area$ and $\dinv$ on parking functions, is described by the former shuffle conjecture of J.~Haglund et al.~\cite{HaglundHaimanLoehrRemmelUlyanov}, which was recently proved by E.~Carlsson and A.~Mellit in~\cite{CarlssonMellit} (see Formula~\eqref{eq:shuff_formula}).
+The bigraded Hilbert series of~$\Alt(\DiagHarm{n}{2})$ is the famous $q,t$-Catalan polynomial~\cite{Haglund-qt-catalan}, which is the $q,t$ counting of Dyck paths with respect to the $\area$ and $\dinv$ statistics (see Formula~\ref{eq:qt_CatalanFormula}).
+For $r=3$, there is no known triple of statistics on labeled and unlabeled intervals in the Tamari lattice that would match the tri-degree of $\DiagHarm{n}{3}$ and $\Alt(\DiagHarm{n}{3})$.
+F.~Bergeron and L.-F.~Pr\'eville-Ratelle conjectured in~\cite[Conj.~1]{BergeronPrevilleRatelle} that length of a longest chain in the interval and $\dinv$ are two of the statistics.
 Remark that the area of a Dyck path~$\nu$ in the case~$r=2$ could also be interpreted as the length of a longest chain in the interval from the diagonal path~$(NE)^n$ to the Dyck path~$\nu$.